 - Third Prize: $500

-- Scholarship to Cannon Music Camp at Hayes School of Music - summer 2020 (for eligible 8th–12th graders)
+- Scholarships to Cannon Music Camp at Hayes School of Music - summer 2020 (for eligible 8th–12th graders)

-- Winners' Concert - immediately following the Awards Ceremony
+- Winners' Showcase Concert - immediately following the Awards Ceremony

 - Dr. Alvin Chow - Chair, Piano - Oberlin College and Conservatory